- What is the due date for payment of VAT & income tax?

-A time-to-pay arrangement is an arrangement where the taxpayer requests to make instalment payments to FRCA, when they cannot make the full payment due to financial constraints.
+A Time-To-Pay arrangement is an arrangement where the taxpayer requests to make instalment payments to FRCS, when they cannot make the full payment due to financial constraints.
 This only applies for income tax debts.
 Our Debt Management Service (DMS) is the only Section that handles TTP arrangements.
 Arrangements are done on a case by case basis subject to certain requirements.

-What are the requirements that a taxpayer should meet to qualify for TTPA?
+- What are the requirements that a taxpayer should meet to qualify for TTP?

-The Chief Executive Officer has the power to garnishee these individuals’ bank accounts and/or rental income.
-Garnishee is a legal document issued with the authority of the CEO of FRCA which states the debts due or accruing to the taxpayer from a third party (the garnishee) in order to satisfy the debt.
+Chief Executive Officer has the power to garnishee these individuals’ bank accounts and/or rental income.
+Garnishee is the procedure whereby the Chief Executive Officer attaches debts due or accruing to the taxpayer from a third party (the garnishee) in order to satisfy the debt.

-Under the provisional tax system where a payment arises under any contract for services, including progress payments under a contract, the payer is required to withhold 15% of the payment and remit the amount to FRCA within 30 days after the end of the month in which the deduction was made.
-The threshold is FJ$300 and provisional tax of 15% shall be applied on annual payments provided it exceeds the threshold amount.
-For additional information please refer Legal Notice 70.
+Provisional Tax: Under the terms of Legal Notice No. 70 of 1976, where a payment arises under any contract for services, including progress payments under a contract, the payer is required to withhold 15% of the payment and remit the amount to FRCS within thirty (30) days after the end of the month in which the deduction was made.